openedx/credentials/docs/index.rst

 edX Credentials Service
 =======================
-This repository contains the edX Credentials Service, used as the backend to support Courses/Programs certificates.
+This repository contains the edX Credentials Service, used as the backend to support course and program certificates.

 .. toctree::
    :maxdepth: 2